GHanush/ChoiceAdaptationModels_NHB/README.md

 ## Instructions to use
 1. Download folder 'ChoiceAdaptationModels_NHB'.
 2. Open MATLAB.
-3. Navigate to subfolder 'Exp1', 'Exp2', or 'Exp3' to run model fitting to data of Experiment 1,2, or 3, respectively.
+3. Navigate to subfolder 'Exp1' to run model fitting to data of Experiment 1.
-4. Follow instructions in file 'README.md' in chosen subfolder 'Exp1', 'Exp2', or 'Exp3'.
+4. Follow instructions in file 'README.md' in chosen subfolder 'Exp1'.

 ## Software Requirements